-Virginia Community Capital is awarded ECIP funding
+Virginia Community Capital qualifies for ECIP funding

 Virginia Community Capital (VCC) was named a recipient of Emergency Capital Investment Program (ECIP) funding by the U.S. Department of the Treasury on Tuesday.
 VCC qualified to receive $36.4 million and is one of three financial institutions in Virginia to be awarded.

 The ECIP initiative, launched by Treasury in March, aims to increase access to capital and other resources for low-to-moderate-income (LMI) and historically disadvantaged communities disproportionately impacted by the COVID-19 pandemic.
 The application window closed on September 1, and eligible applicants were community development financial institutions (CDFIs) or minority depository institutions (MDIs).
 The program is investing a total of $9 billion in CDFIs and MDIs nationwide, and these institutions will leverage the funds to provide loans, grants, and other resources to small businesses, minority-owned businesses, and consumers in communities traditionally excluded from mainstream finance.

 “This award will allow us the capacity to begin building out an enhanced strategy and approach to our work,” said Amir Kirkwood, VCC President & CEO.
 “We strive to develop a more integrated way in which all our business lines – VCC Bank, the VCC loan fund, and LOCUS Impact Investing – come together to bring capital and solutions to the communities we serve.”